Moduli of spaces with prescribed homotopy groups: Classification of spaces

-\begin{rem} This homotopy class of maps is a variation of the classical \emph{Postnikov invariant}.
-To recover the latter in its usual form, notice that when $Y$ is simply-connected, the given map will uniquely lift to the universal cover of $BAut(K(A, n))$, which \textbf{Lemma \ref{lem:homotopy_type_of_automorphisms_of_em_space}} implies is the Eilenberg-MacLane space of type $K(A, n+1)$.
-Such a map can then be identified with an ordinary cohomology class in $H^{n+1}(Y, A)$. \end{rem}
+\begin{rem} This homotopy class of maps of \cref{prop:postnikov_invariant_determining_homotopy_type_of_y_plus_an} is also a variation on Postnikov invariants.
+To recover the latter in their classical form (as explained, for example, in \cite[\S 4]{hatcher_algebraic_topology}) from the given homotopy class of maps, notice that when $Y$ is simply-connected, the map $k_{n}$ uniquely lifts along the universal cover of the target, which can be identified with

-\begin{rem} The above approach describes not only the possible homotopy types of spaces of type $Y + (A, n)$, but the whole space $\mathcal{M}(Y + (M, n))$ which by our analysis must be equivalent to the quotient $map(Y, B(K(A, n) \rtimes Aut(A))) _{Aut(Y)}$.
-This is an old result due to Dwyer, Kan and Smith, see \cite{dwyer1989towers}. \end{rem}

-Recall that if $X$ is a connected space, then the higher homotopy groups carry an action of $\pi_{1}X$.
-We will now slightly refine the above results by classifying $n$-types $X$ where $\pi_{n}X$ is prescribed not only as an abelian group, but as a module over the fundamental group.
-This is the version that will be the most useful in practice, we start by introducing some terminology.
+To see this, observe that the source is simply-connected, and that the map is an isomorphism on higher homotopy groups as can be verified after applying $\Omega$.
+The space $\B^{n+1} A$ is an Eilenberg-MacLane space of type $K(A, n+1)$, so that the unique lift of $k_{n}$ can be identified with a cohomology class in $\mathrm{H}^{n+1}(Y, A)$. \end{rem}